 A safe supply of water for drinking, cooking and bathing is a major factor when it comes to a person's health.
-It is important that you know where your drinking water comes from and steps you can take to help assure that your water is safe for your use.
+It is important to know where your drinking water comes from and how to assure that it is safe to use.

 Public Water Systems

 Public water systems are usually operated by a municipality.
 These systems are tested on a regular basis by municipal workers and must comply with strict Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (DNR) standards.
 If you have questions about your municipal water supply, call your local city or village hall.